ljw1004/vbspec/vb/lexical-grammar.md

 ## Keywords

 A *keyword* is a word that has special meaning in a language construct.
-All keywords are reserved by the language and may not be used as identifiers unless the identifiers are escaped.
+All keywords are reserved by the language and may not be used as identifiers unless the identifiers are escaped. (__Note.__ `EndIf`, `GoSub`, `Let`, `Variant`, and `Wend` are retained as keywords, although they are no longer used in Visual Basic.)

-> __Note__
-> `EndIf`, `GoSub`, `Let`, `Variant`, and `Wend` are retained as keywords, although they are no longer used in Visual Basic.

 ```antlr
 Keyword